 - Plantar fasciitis

-In addition to wearing the right type of shoes, new runners should consider these other safety tips:
+In addition to wearing the right type of shoes, you should consider these other safety tips for new runners:

 - Start slow.
 You want to ease into running gradually to avoid the risk of injury.
 Shin splints are one common injury suffered by new runners who try to run too much, too soon.
 To avoid shin splints, start off slow and work your way up to longer distances and speed.